asen-krasimirov/SDA-Course-FMI-2024/README.md

 - <a href="https://www.hackerrank.com/contests/6-20232024/challenges">Exam 06</a> (Shortest Path in Graph && Minimum Spanning Three in Graph) (<a href="https://github.com/asen-krasimirov/SDA-Course-FMI-2024/tree/master/exams/controls/control06">solutions</a>) <br/>
 </pre>

+> [!NOTE]
-You can also see exercises for preparation <a href="https://github.com/asen-krasimirov/SDA-Course-FMI-2024/tree/master/exams/controlsPrep">here</a>.
+> You can also see exercises for preparation <a href="https://github.com/asen-krasimirov/SDA-Course-FMI-2024/tree/master/exams/controlsPrep">here</a>.

 ### Exam
 <pre>
 <a href="https://www.hackerrank.com/contests/2023-2024-2/challenges">Contest link</a> | (<a href="https://github.com/asen-krasimirov/SDA-Course-FMI-2024/tree/master/exams/exam">solutions</a>)
 </pre>

+> [!NOTE]
-Click <a href="https://github.com/asen-krasimirov/SDA-Course-FMI-2024/tree/master/exams/mainExamPrep">here</a> to see past years exams solved.
+> Click <a href="https://github.com/asen-krasimirov/SDA-Course-FMI-2024/tree/master/exams/mainExamPrep">here</a> to see past years exams solved.

 ### More Content:
 ######  Lab Exercises** | Homework contest links ( and solutions* ):